joenvihe/test_rimac/README.md

 ## Context

-The purpose of this exercise is to assess how you would go about building a recommender system using a real-world data set [provided by Instacart](https://www.kaggle.com/c/instacart-market-basket-analysis/data).
+The purpose of this exercise is to assess how you would go about building a clasification system using a  [Kaggle heart disease](https://www.kaggle.com/code/kaanboke/beginner-friendly-catboost-with-optuna/notebook) .
 It is meant to give you a taste of a type of problem that you would work on as part of our team, and to give us an idea of how you would approach tackling it.

 ## Problem statement